-OK – you are looking to replace a broken pane in your fireplace glass doors.
-The big question is will the cost with your labor be a better deal than just getting a new set of glass doors?
-If you decide to just replace the pane of glass, will it match the other panes of glass or will it stand out like a sore thumb?
+So you’re looking to get fireplace glass replacement.
+The question: Is it worth getting the broken pane replaced, or should you just buy a new set of glass doors?
+If you decide to just replace the pane of glass, will it match the other panes or just stand out like a sore thumb?

 I recommend replacing the glass if:

-- Your door’s hardware will allow you to replace the glass.
-Many doors use an adhesive silicon strip that makes it very difficult to replace the glass and some doors use permanent clips that are very hard to work with.
+- The door’s hardware will allow it.
+Many doors use an adhesive silicone strip that makes it very difficult to replace the glass; some doors use permanent clips that are very hard to work with.

 I recommend getting new doors if: